Menu

 How to add a new field on a project layout in Jira Projects

 Of course, you’ll then need to implement the field, entering the value needed in each project.
-Note that you can edit any number of projects at the same time with Bulk Operations!
+Note that you can edit any number of projects with Bulk Operations at the same time!

 Next, we switch to eazyBI to modify the import configuration so that it can read the new field as a dimension and property.